 Hero with Bad Publicity: The reason the townspeople often lie to you is because they blame Simon for Dracula's curse that has befallen the land.

 Infallible Babble: Averted.
 The townspeople will often offer clues that are misleading, confusing, or just plain false.

 In-Universe Game Clock: There is a day/night cycle.
 Enemies take twice as many hits to kill at night, but give greater amounts of currency for doing so.
 Towns are also closed at night.
 Time moves at 240x real time - that is, 6 minutes of real life equals 1 day in the game.
 Time is frozen when indoors.

 Some guide at GameFAQs or somewhere once made an elaborate explanation of the three endings pointing out how there is an extremely complex system that calculates several other things in addition to time, but almost no one can understand it and somehow time always seems to be the main deciding factor.

-Mood Dissonance: related to the above entry, the "Worst" Ending (the one you get if you take too long) is in black and white and Simon is not standing at Dracula's Grave, implying that he died, but the text is the most uplifting of the three endings and there is no mention of Simon dying. the "second worst" ending is in color on a bright sunny day, and Simon is at Dracula's grave, but the text is the most bleak and depressing of the three, explicitly stating that Simon dies. and finally, the "Best" ending has Dracula's hand breaking through the soil.
+Mood Dissonance: Related to the Multiple Endings, the "Worst" Ending (the one you get if you take too long) is in black and white and Simon is not standing at Dracula's Grave, implying that he died, but the text is the most uplifting of the three endings and there is no mention of Simon dying.
+The "second worst" ending is in color on a bright sunny day, and Simon is at Dracula's grave, but the text is the most bleak and depressing of the three, explicitly stating that Simon dies.
+And finally, the "Best" ending has Dracula's hand breaking through the soil.